Saturday, June 14, 2014

 1414 - European Wax Center (1412 not used), originally Urban Salon.

-1416 - Charming Charlie.
-For some reason I remember this coming after the other stores, but I can't remember if it replaced anything.
-It was one of the first of that chain open (the chain launched in 2004, and this was only store #5 out of nearly 400).
+1416 - The original tenant here, Charming Charlie, opened in 2006 as one of the first stores in the chain (the chain launched in 2004, and this was only store #5 out of nearly 400).
+It was vacant before CC.
 In August 2019, the store and the 260 other stores in the chain (at the time) announced it would go out of business.
+Rally House opened in 2022 to replace it.

 1446 - Palm Beach Tan (originally Darque Tan for years)